cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 .. code-block:: python

     non_iid_kwargs = {
     	"metric": # `metric` argument to constructor of `NonIIDIssueManager`.
 String for the distance metric used for nearest neighbors search if necessary. `metric` argument to constructor of `sklearn.neighbors.NearestNeighbors`, "k": # `k` argument to constructor of `NonIIDIssueManager`.
-Integer representing the number of nearest neighbors for nearest neighbors search if necessary. `n_neighbors` argument to constructor of `sklearn.neighbors.NearestNeighbors`
-    "num_permutations": # `num_permutations` argument to constructor of `NonIIDIssueManager`.
-    "seed": # seed for numpy's random number generator (used for permutation tests) }
+Integer representing the number of nearest neighbors for nearest neighbors search if necessary. `n_neighbors` argument to constructor of `sklearn.neighbors.NearestNeighbors`, "num_permutations": # `num_permutations` argument to constructor of `NonIIDIssueManager`, "seed": # seed for numpy's random number generator (used for permutation tests), "significance_threshold": # `significance_threshold` argument to constructor of `NonIIDIssueManager`.
+Floating value between 0 and 1 that determines the overall signicance of non-IID issues found in the dataset.
+    }

 .. note::